MaximeSchuybroeck/ARQSOFT_August/Docs/Architecture_files/Phase_1/report.md

 ## Implemented Requirements
 Since we are with only 2 students, we decided to implement around 2/3 of the requirements.
 Here is a list of the implemented requirements:
 1. Persisting data in different data models (e.g. relational, document) and SGBD:
-    - Relational data model: e.g. H2, MySQL, SQL Server
+    - Relational data model: MySQL Server

 2. Adopting different IAM (Identity and Access Management) providers:
     - Google
     - Facebook
+    - ~~azure~~ = impossible: requires paid subscription

 3. Generating Lending and Authors ID in different formats according to the following specifications:
     - 24 hexadecimal characters
     - 20 alphanumeric characters as business entity business id hash
-    - Integer incremental (NB: it should be independent from the Ids of the database)
+    - Integer incremental (NB: it should be independent of the Ids of the database)

 4. Recommending Lendings according to following specifications:
     - X books most lent from the Y most lent genre